 Combined Ratings Table

-VA disability ratings are not additive, meaning that if a veteran has one disability rated at 60% and a second disability rated at 20%, the combined rating is not 80%.
+Did you know VA disability ratings are not additive, meaning that if a veteran has one disability rated at 60% and a second disability rated at 20%, the combined rating is not 80%?
 VA uses the Combined Ratings Table to calculate a multiple disability ratings.

 The VA uses the Combined Ratings Table to compute the combined disability.
 The highest percentage to the lowest percentage is used.
 The highest minus 100% gives the "efficiency" for the highest degree of disability.
 Then the second is computed and so on to derive at a combined disability.
 The combined rating is then rounded up or down to the nearest 10%.
 See Combined Ratings Table Calculator